 When I’m asked the question if I can be myself at Agilisys, the honest answer is yes.
-From my own experience, I’ve always been really well supported by various line managers and the teams I’ve worked with, and I’ve never felt threatened or demeaned in any way.
-I’ve always been able to talk openly about my partner and so on.
+From my own experience, I’ve always been really well supported by various line managers and the teams I’ve worked.

-I’ve been here since 2004 and can see the company has evolved and there’s definitely been a shift change in people’s attitudes.
+I’ve worked at Agilisys since 2004 and can see the company has evolved and there’s definitely been a shift change in people’s attitudes.
 From my point of view, I now feel easier than ever before to just be myself.

 A core culture of inclusion

-My colleagues at Agilisys have always been open and welcoming of diversity.
+My colleagues at Agilisys have always been open and welcoming of diversity, a testament to the culture established by Charles, Manoj and Andrew and Sean.
 When I joined 16 years ago, although the company was made up mostly of male employees, it did have a good mix of ethnicities.
 And everybody working in the organisation has always embraced that.

-Certainly, I’ve never seen any challenges at all with my colleagues.
+I’ve never experienced any challenges with my colleagues.
 I think that has come from how the organisation has grown and the leadership team we have in place now.
-In the last three or four years since Andrew has been at the helm, Agilisys has become a much more open place on many fronts.
-There’s the opportunity for a lot more dialogue and discussion and for people to be open about their thoughts and feelings, which wasn’t there before.
-As a result, I think the organisation attracts people with the right mindset.
+Since Andrew has been at the helm, Agilisys has become a much more open place on many fronts.
+There’s the opportunity for a lot more dialogue and discussion and for people to be open about their thoughts and feelings, which has been recognised in the new Belonging strategy.
+This in turn helps the company to attract people with an open mindset.

 If you’ve got an open, inclusive culture, you tap into a different, wider talent pool.

-And that’s important given what we do as a business.
-Gender balance aside, which is still an issue, having diversity in our organisation is fundamental to success.
+And that’s important given what we do as a business – having diversity in our organisation is fundamental to success.
 Our clients are all different, so we ought to be able to hold up a mirror to ourselves and ensure we are aligned with the ethos and culture of our clients.
 Councils certainly have always been supportive of diversity, so it goes hand in glove that Agilisys has evolved in that way as well.
 The same goes for healthcare.

 An evolving organisation

 Our organisation is evolving and we’re embracing diversity in all its forms, so it’s great to highlight the different types of diversity in the organisation.
-The International Women’s Day activity earlier is a great example – supporting initiatives like this is important.
+Supporting initiatives such as The International Women’s Day activity earlier is a great example.
 Hopefully over time the messages shared in campaigns become part of the embedded culture of the organisation.